sky-uk/kafka-topic-loader/CONTRIBUTING.md

 ## Performing a release (for project maintainers)

+### Snapshot release

-Merging a PR to master will create a snapshot release in the [Sonatype snapshot repository](https://s01.oss.sonatype.org/content/repositories/snapshots/uk/sky/).
+1. Merging a PR to master will trigger the `release` step of the [travis workflow](./.travis.yml) and create a snapshot release in the [Sonatype snapshot repository](https://s01.oss.sonatype.org/content/repositories/snapshots/uk/sky/).

+> the `sbt-ci-release` plugin detects it is a snapshot release uses [sbt-dynver](https://github.com/dwijnand/sbt-dynver) versioning.

+### Stable release

+1. Create a GitHub release with the new version and tag following [semver.org](https://semver.org/).
+2. Update the release notes according to recent changes.
+You can click 'Auto-generate release notes' when creating the release.
-To create a new stable release, create a GitHub release with the new version.
-This will trigger the `release` stage of the [travis workflow](./.travis.yml), and push the image to the [Sonatype release repository](https://s01.oss.sonatype.org/content/repositories/releases/uk/sky/).
+3. Publish the release.
+This will trigger the `release` stage of the [travis workflow](./.travis.yml) and push the image to the [Sonatype release repository](https://s01.oss.sonatype.org/content/repositories/releases/uk/sky/).

-> 💡 The release tag **must** start with a `v` followed by the version, e.g. `v1.0.0`
+> 💡 The release tag **must** start with a `v` followed by the version, e.g. `v1.0.0` for sbt-ci-release to work

 ## Contributor Code of Conduct